 A test that will give you a far better assessment of your risk for cardiovascular disease than a cholesterol test is the coronary artery calcification test - it helps to predict longevity.
 Plus, the American College of Cardiology states,

 “Checking for calcium build-up in the heart’s arteries is the best way to identify patients at increased risk for heart disease, based on a recent study that compared the top three tests used to predict cardiovascular risk.”

 If you want to better assess your risk, ask your doctor about having this test done.

 When you truly understand that LDL is a healer, not a villain, you’ll notice yourself feeling less anxious about your cholesterol test results.
 You’ll notice having this information will reassure you that a high LDL cholesterol level doesn’t automatically mean you’re doomed to death by heart attack or stroke.

 Don’t get me wrong; a high level of healing LDL isn’t some magic potion.
-It won’t turn a bad diet into a good one or reverse the side effects of years of metabolic syndrome or insulin resistance.
+It won’t turn a bad diet into a good one or reverse the side effects of years of metabolic syndrome or Fat Storing Hormone resistance.